 The file spSibling contains all siblings of the respondent, reported by the parent.
-Each sibling is stored in one row, containing information about the date of birth (p73221m/y), gender (p732220), employment status (p732401), and highest degree (p732313).
+Each sibling is stored in one row, containing information about the date of birth (p73221m/y), gender (p732220), employment status (p732401), highest school-leaving qualification (p732313) and other characteristics.